mharen/mharen.github.io/_posts/2010/2010-09-23-some-thoughts-on-mosque-near-ground.md

 They did so because they knew what their ongoing presence in that neighborhood would mean to the little girl’s family.&#160; Nothing was ever going to bring their little girl back, but every time they saw the boy’s parents or the boy himself, it would be like re-living that awful day again and again.
 </blockquote>

 This story is certainly compelling—playing the “think of the children” card is usually a sure bet—but I think it misses the mark.
 In this analogy, the boy who accidentally kills the girl moves away to spare the girl’s parents ongoing agony.
-If this were an accurate analogy to the Mosque kerfuffle, **all **little boys would have moved away.  <h4>*Alright so I’m still pissed about this Mosque, so what now?! * </h4>
+If this were an accurate analogy to the Mosque kerfuffle, **all **little boys would have moved away.

+#### *Alright so I’m still pissed about this Mosque, so what now?! *

 **I totally get that some people’s initial, emotional reaction is negative**.
 What I can’t understand is how, after consideration of the obvious facts, people can stick to their initial prejudices.
 On most issues like taxes, health care, war, etc. I can respectfully disagree with differing views, but I just can’t get there with this one.
 Put on your big boy underpants and grow up.